CI Integration

 Environment variables in Docker

-All PYDEPGATE_* variables work inside the container:
+All PYDEPGATE_* environment variables work inside the container.

 docker run --rm \

--v "$(pwd):/scan" \
+-v "$(pwd)/dist:/scan:ro" \

 -e PYDEPGATE_PEEK=1 \